Created We 1-Mar-17

 In the mid-Seventies, the word "COLOUR" was dropped from the idents of both BBC networks.
 On BBC 2, the rotating cube was replaced with an upright cylinder sliced horizontally.
 The magic happened when the slices with white stripes on rotated one way and the slices with the light blue stripes rotated the other, splitting up the "2" and reforming it again.
 The colours from the previous ident were kept and as before there was a seldom-seen variant with a black background.

-BBC 2 - electronically generated
+BBC 2 - Electronically Generated

 In June 1979 a new, electronic BBC 2 ident took to the air.
 Designed by Oliver Elmes, this was played out from a solid-state device.
 The animation was created by the BBC Computer Graphic Workshop.
 The first sequence showed the symbol being drawn onto the screen from left to right.
 The second showed it disappearing in a similar manner.
 Both sequences lasted four seconds and the first one shown after a closedown would initially have been accompanied by a jingle.